mcellteam/mcell/README.md

 Follow the instructions listed on that page, which will have you copy a command into PowerShell as an Administrator.

-#It's easiest to get all the dependencies using [chocolatey](https://chocolatey.org/).

 Once chocolatey is installed, open up a new PowerShell terminal as an Administrator, and run the following commands: